-But considering the performance gains, it’s better to future-proof your investment and spend some extra cash on dual-band extenders.
+But considering the performance gains, it’s better to future-proof your investment and spend some extra cash on dual-band amplifiers.

 3. How many extenders can you use at once?

 You should also avoid connecting one extender to another extender and connect both extenders to the main router.
-Also, make sure that each extender is broadcasting its own SSID and preferably using a different channel.
+Also, make sure that each of them is broadcasting its own SSID and preferably using a different channel.

 4. Can I solve connectivity issues by moving my current WiFi router?

 That depends on various factors.
 A standard router should work well for a single floor if placed at a central location.
 But users in the basement or another floor might not benefit from the new location.

 Moving a WiFi router would also mean re-cabling and installing ducts, which isn’t worth the effort and money considering the price of extenders.